VladislavPerepelichnyi/DE2-115-SoC-Microcontroller-VHDL-/README.md

  ISR_U_END:</pre>

  ### GPIO programming :

  LDIR - load direction.
 Required to determine input/output.
 0 - input, 1 - output.

- OUTP - Output character from accumulator
+ OUTP - Output character from accumulator.

- INTA - Get value from input to accumulator
+ INTA - Get value from input to accumulator.

  sw(7 downto 0) is used as an input and the gpio state can be seen on ledr(7 downto 0).
+ ### ISR
+To globally enable interrupts, use the LISR (Load Interrupt Service Register) command.
+You must set the Most Significant Bit (MSB) of the data loaded into this register to '1'.

+To return from an ISR or a subroutine, use the RAR (Return Address Register) command.
+This instruction pops the return address off the hardware 64-byte stack (the program counter value saved upon interrupt or jump) and loads it into the Program Counter.
+This command is essential after an interrupt, and is also useful following a JML (Jump with Link) command.

 ## Acknowledgments
 Developed by **Noam Alon** and **Vladislav Perepelichnyi**